 Skip to main content

-Open projects include: (1) Understanding collective behaviors of epithelial cells including cancer cell extrusion and cell intercalation, using synthetic biology technologies; (2) Determining mechanisms of mesoderm induction and epithelial to mesenchymal transition in human embryonic stem cells; (3) Investigating the mechanisms by which Mammary Ductal Carcinoma in Situ (DCIS) transitions to Invasive Ductal Carcinoma (IDC).
+Open projects include: (1) Understanding the sorting of apical membrane proteins at the Golgi apparatus (Nature Cell Biol 2024); (2) probing polarity and collective behaviors of epithelial cells including cancer cell extrusion and cell intercalation, using synthetic biology technologies and genome-wide screens; (3) Determining mechanisms of mesoderm induction and epithelial to mesenchymal transition in human embryonic stem cells.

 The Macara laboratory is a diverse group of scientists, with past and present students and postdocs from France, Russia, the UK, Ecuador, Bangladesh, India and Canada, as well as the US.
 We strongly support racial, gender, and geographic diversity and inclusivity.